CommerceTrust/commercetrust.github.io/README.md

 ## Issues that aren't JIRA tickets

 ### :skull: Known Issues + Workaround Log
-1. Posts are duplicating for some weird reason.
-- We are deleting these manually for now.
+1. Gulp-Sass cannot be updated to the latest version.
+Not sure what the issue is.
+Just stay at this verion ^1.3.3 and all will be good.
+It is written into the package file so this will be locked in for who ever clones and runs this next.

 ---

 ### :disappointed: Shame Log
 1. There is some funky stuff about this site.
 1. Branch - titlehead - has the header that I think works best